Benyar BY-5140m Watch Is an excellent watch with as low as 90-gram weight and good quality material at An affordable price.

 And that’s because Benjamin Pagani Design and Bursca are all made by the same factory in China, so they use the same plastic guarantee cards and just print them to suit the brand of the respective watch being sold.

-Lastly, one also gets a Benyar user’s manual and International Warranty booklet.
-So this details the terms of the international warranty, and I’m pleased to report that the Benyard by-5140M is covered by a twelve-month international warranty, so it doesn’t go into great detail.
-But it is acceptable in explaining how to operate the Meca quartz movement used in the Watch.
+Lastly, one also gets a Benyar user’s manual and an International Warranty booklet.
+This details the terms of the international warranty, and I’m pleased to report that the Benyard by-5140M is covered by a twelve-month international warranty, so it doesn’t go into great detail.
+But it is acceptable to explain how to operate the Meca quartz movement used in the Watch.
 So this Benyard BY-5140M uses the Sunon PE 90 three-meca quartz movements.
-So the manual explains how to use the chronograph function and the movement with regards to the watch itself.

 Main Specification Of Benyar BY-5140M Watch